aymenfurter/smartrag/README.md

 The city stretches on both sides of the Limmat [...]
 ```

-This enables a new range of questions that users can ask, covering also the visual aspect oft he document.
+This enables a new range of questions that users can ask, covering also the visual aspect of the document.

 Let's take a look at the [code](https://github.com/aymenfurter/smartrag/blob/main/app/doc_intelligence.py) that enables this.
 ```python